-The Group is entitled to a LSAV performance fee if the joint venture outperforms certain benchmarks over its original life ending in 2022.
-The Group recognises a LSAV performance fee at an amount which is considered 'highly probable' to become due based upon estimates of the future performance of the joint venture; such estimates include future rental income and the discount rate (yield).
-Prior to the maturity of the joint venture, the Group pro-rates the total LSAV performance fee over the life of the joint venture and recognises a cumulative catch-up to the currently completed term where sufficient certainty over outperformance of the benchmark is determined to exist; during the year to 31 December 2021, the Group agreed an extension of the LSAV joint venture which shortened the original term to 2021, and which crystallised the settlement of the performance fee in the year.
-Prior to 2021, the amount which was considered 'highly probable' to become due was reassessed annually with reference to the latest performance of the joint venture and forecasts.
-The LSAV performance fee was constrained in earlier years due to an inability to meet the highly probable criteria that the fee would be earned.
+The Group is entitled to an LSAV performance fee if the joint venture outperforms certain benchmarks over its life ending in 2032.
+The Group recognises an LSAV performance fee at an amount which is considered "highly probable" to become due based upon estimates of the future performance of the joint venture; such estimates include future rental income and the discount rate (yield).
+Prior to the maturity of the joint venture, the Group pro-rates the total LSAV performance fee over the life of the joint venture and recognises a cumulative catch-up to the currently completed term where sufficient certainty over outperformance of the benchmark is determined to exist.